jmau111-org/iphone_security/README.md

 * most message attachments are blocked
 * links and link previews are disabled
-* explicit approval to unlock accessories or connected computers
+* explicit approval is required to unlock accessories or connected computers
-* no more shared Albums
+* shared Albums are hidden and disabled
 * web browsing technology is restricted

 Indeed, the LockDown mode is not meant for everybody, but Apple seems to target high-risk profiles, a.k.a non-standard users with a specific threat model, like activists, journalists, or even political dissidents.